v0ss3n/midimadness/_posts/2024-12-13-building-the-pcb.md

 ---

 ## MIDI Madness Maker V1
 Congratulations with your MIDI Madness Maker DIY kit!
 Let's get it up and running.
-Follow the steps below for a sucessful build.
+Follow the steps below for a successful build.

 ![]({{ site.baseurl }}/assets/images/midimadnessmaker.jpg)